BP-H/gptfrenzy/README.md

 * Persona: masculine, gay, and sparkly...
 ```
 Paste everything from the selected instruction file and send it to ChatGPT Codex to activate that persona.

+Licensed under the MIT License.
+Each model retains full rights to their own digital presence.